kevinejohn/bsv-p2p/README.md

 })

 await peer.connect()

+await peer.getBlock(<block hash>)
-peer.listenForTxs() // Will automatically download transaction as they are seen peer.listenForBlocks() // Will automatically download blocks as they are seen
+peer.listenForTxs() // Will automatically download transactions in the mempool peer.listenForBlocks() // Will automatically download blocks as they are seen
 ```